MISSION STATEMENT

 Department of Transportation

-• Continue expansion of traffic signals and Pedestrian Hybrid Beacons (PHBs) to increase pedestrian and bicycle visibility and safety.
-Over 50 new PHBs and signals have been installed by the County and State since the first Vision Zero Action Plan in 2018.
+- Continued expansion of traffic signals and Pedestrian Hybrid Beacons (PHBs) to increase pedestrian and bicycle visibility and safety.
+Over sixty new PHBs and traffic signals have been installed by the county and State since the first Vision Zero Action Plan in 2018.

-• Conduct bus stop safety audits along corridors throughout the County, focused on HIN corridors and road segments with high numbers of transit/bus stops and high pedestrian crossing volumes to improve safety and accessibility for transit users.
+- Conducted bus stop safety audits along corridors throughout the county, focused on HIN corridors and road segments with high numbers of transit/bus stops and high pedestrian crossing volumes to improve safety and accessibility for transit users.

-• Improve the ability of students to walk or bike to school safely through enhanced facilities as part of the Safe Routes to Schools program.
-This includes the evaluation and assessment of traffic and operational safety proximal to County schools.
+- Improved the ability of students to walk or bike to school safely through enhanced facilities as part of the Safe Routes to Schools program.
+This includes the evaluation and assessment of traffic and operational safety proximal to county schools.

-• Participate in regional Street Smart education campaigns to enhance pedestrian safety.
-The campaigns use transit/bus shelters, transit-related advertising, and gas station advertising throughout the County to promote safe behaviors and raise awareness about the importance of bicycle and pedestrian safety.
+- Participated in regional Street Smart education campaigns to enhance pedestrian safety.
+The campaigns use transit/bus shelters, transit-related advertising, and gas station advertising throughout Montgomery County to promote safe behaviors and raise awareness about the importance of bicycle and pedestrian safety.
 The four-week media campaigns, proffered twice yearly, are also coordinated with targeted enforcement actions.
-Since 2015, this campaign was modified and broadened to a County-wide, year-round effort to also reach teenage and senior populations.
+In 2024, the Street Smart campaign retired the Shattered Lives campaign and refreshed with a new Slow Down, Life Ahead messaging.

-• Implement traffic calming improvements including the installation of pedestrian refuge islands, curb extensions, speed humps, and improved signing and markings.
+- Implemented traffic calming improvements including the installation of pedestrian refuge islands, curb extensions, speed humps, and improved signage and markings.
 Where traffic calming has been employed in areas with collisions, there has been a measurable reduction in vehicles traveling above the posted speed limit and a 44 percent reduction in pedestrian-vehicle collisions.

-• Modify traffic signal phasing along some multilane roadways, such as Shady Grove Road, to regulate when left turns are permitted.
+- Modified traffic signal phasing along some multilane roadways, such as Shady Grove Road, to regulate when left turns are permitted.
 By changing left-turn phasing and restricting left turns against opposing traffic, left-turn crashes at signalized intersections have been reduced.
-This initiative began at intersections where fatal crashes associated with left turns were documented, but this treatment is anticipated to be expanded to other signalized locations within the County.
+This initiative began at intersections where fatal crashes associated with left turns were documented, but this treatment is anticipated to be expanded to other signalized locations within the county.

-• Improve sidewalk connectivity to transportation, commercial and employment areas, and medical facilities throughout the County.
+- Improved sidewalk connectivity to transportation, commercial and employment areas, and medical facilities throughout the county.
 New funding is focused on accelerating sidewalk construction near schools.

-• Provide curb ramps for sidewalks and other accessibility enhancements on County roadways through the ADA compliance program.
+- Provided curb ramps for sidewalks and other accessibility enhancements on county roadways through the ADA compliance program.

-• Conduct evaluations of pedestrian and bicycle facilities in eight of the County's twenty-eight Bicycle and Pedestrian Priority Areas (BiPPAs) and construct improvements to pedestrian and bicycle connectivity and safety in these BiPPAs.
-Design is on-going for pedestrian and bike facilities along Veirs Mill Road and Purple Line stations in Silver Spring and Langley Park.
+- Conducted evaluations of pedestrian and bicycle facilities in eight of the county's twenty-eight Bicycle and Pedestrian Priority Areas (BiPPAs) and constructed improvements to pedestrian and bicycle connectivity and safety in these BiPPAs.
+Design is on-going for pedestrian and bike facilities along Veirs Mill Road, in Wheaton Central Business District, and Purple Line stations in Silver Spring and Langley Park.

-• Coordinate with M-NCPPC to review and approve trail crossings and intersections, projects that enhance safety at many mid-block crossings throughout the County.
+- Coordinated with Maryland National Capital Park and Planning Commission to review and approve trail crossings and intersections, projects that enhance safety at many mid-block crossings throughout Montgomery County.

-• Coordinate with MDOT SHA to implement many safety improvements throughout important High Injury Network corridors.
-This year MDOT SHA advanced projects along Old Georgetown Road and New Hampshire Avenue.
+- Coordinated with MDOT SHA to implement many safety improvements throughout important High Injury Network corridors.
+This year MDOT SHA advanced projects along New Hampshire Avenue and University Boulevard as part of SHA's Pedestrian Safety Action Plan.

 Department of Police

-• Manage and analyze a database of collision data used to inform policy and program decisions through the Police Traffic Operations Division, such as the identification of high crash locations, locations for traffic calming improvements, and groups and areas at high risk of being involved in serious and fatal collisions.
+- Managed and analyzed a database of collision data used to inform policy and program decisions through the Police Traffic Operations Division, such as the identification of high crash locations, locations for traffic calming improvements, and groups and areas at high risk of being involved in serious and fatal collisions.

-• Ran a successful Holiday Alcohol Task Force from November 2023 to January 2024 with 143 arrests for driving under the influence (DUI) of alcohol and/or drugs.
-During the task force, MCPD partnered with MCDOT and Alcohol Beverage Services (ABS) for a safety campaign providing safe alternatives to driving impaired.
+- Ran a successful Holiday Alcohol Task Force from November 2024 to January 2025 with 238 arrests for driving under the influence of alcohol and/or drugs.
+During the task force, the Montgomery County Police Department partnered with MCDOT and Alcohol Beverage Services (ABS) for a safety campaign providing safe alternatives to driving impaired.

-• Coordinate with municipal, Maryland Transportation Authority, and State Police for joint efforts to address excess speed and car races.
+- Coordinated with municipalities, Maryland Transportation Authority, and State Police for joint efforts to address excess speed and car races.

-• Continue to implement Countywide speed, red-light, and school bus camera enforcement to slow traffic to posted speed limits.
-MCPD's contract is expanding the fleet of red-light and speed cameras available at approved locations across the County.
+- Continued to implement countywide speed, red-light, and school bus camera enforcement to slow traffic to posted speed limits.
+MCPD's contract is expanding the fleet of red-light and speed cameras available at approved locations across the county.

 Office of Public Information